Restoring From Backup#

 object due to the large number of different resources and logic in each provider.

-The resources described below are not excluded from a ManagementBackup
+The resources described below are not excluded from a ManagementBackup by

 default to avoid logical dependencies on one or another provider, and to create a provider-agnostic system.